awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-setup-api-key-with-console.md

 The following procedure describes how to import API keys to use with usage plans\.

 **To import API keys**

+1. Sign in to the AWS Management Console and open the API Gateway console at [https://console\.aws\.amazon\.com/apigateway/](https://console.aws.amazon.com/apigateway/)\.

+1. Choose a REST API\.

 1. In the main navigation pane, choose **API Keys**\.